ManagedKube/kubernetes-ops/terraform-github-action-pipeline.md

     }
   }
 ```
 With what your Terraform Cloud Workspace gave you.
+If you are copying the items over from this repo, you will just have to change the `organization` name.

+## Creating the VPC

 ## Github Actions workflow syntax